SumoLogic/sumologic-kubernetes-collection/deploy/docs/Non_Helm_Installation.md

 ### Use default configuration

-If you don't need to customize the configuration apply the `fluentd-sumologic.yaml` manifest with the following command:
+If you don't need to customize the configuration apply the `fluentd-sumologic.yaml` manifest with the following command.
+Replace the `<NAMESPACE>` and `<CLUSTER_NAME>` variables with your values.

 ```sh
 curl https://raw.githubusercontent.com/SumoLogic/sumologic-kubernetes-collection/release-v0.17/deploy/kubernetes/fluentd-sumologic.yaml.tmpl | \